-Slots can be entertaining no matter the size of the prizes they award but nothing quite compares to the thrill of chasing after a life-changing jackpot.
-In some slots, the jackpots escalate to immense proportions, reaching seven and even eight-figure amounts.
+Slots are entertaining no matter the size of the prizes they award, but nothing compares to the thrill of chasing a life-changing jackpot.
+In some games, jackpots can swell to immense proportions, reaching seven- or even eight-figure amounts.

-Known as progressives, such games have a huge winning potential because all players who spin their reels contribute to the prize pools with their betting action.
-This results in life-changing jackpots like the one won by British player Jon Heywood.
-Said gentleman made it to the Guinness Book of World Records after winning £13.2 million on the Mega Moolah slot back in 2015.
+Known as progressives, these games offer enormous winning potential because every player who spins the reels adds to the prize pool with each wager.
+This collective effort can create life-changing jackpots like the one won by British player Jon Heywood.
+He earned a place in the Guinness World Records after winning £13.2 million on the Mega Moolah slot in 2015.

-Not all progressive slots award such enormous prizes but having the opportunity to bag a six-figure amount is an equally attractive prospect.
-Keep reading as we discuss the types of progressive slots, their winning criteria, who pays the huge prizes, and what the odds of hitting the jackpot are.
+Not all progressive slots award such enormous sums, but even the chance to land a six-figure prize is enticing.
+Keep reading as we explore the different types of progressive slots, how they are won, who pays out the huge prizes, and what the real odds of hitting the jackpot are.

 Types of Progressive Slots Based on Pool Growth

-Let’s begin with a brief explanation of what a progressive jackpot is for the uninitiated.
-Simply put, this is a pool of money that goes to the player who triggers the jackpot.
-This usually happens when you land a special combination of symbols, although winning criteria differ between games as you shall see later.
-The jackpot is not a flat amount as is the case in regular slots but grows continually, instead.
+Let’s begin with a brief explanation of what a progressive jackpot is for those unfamiliar with the concept.
+Simply put, it is a pool of money that goes to the player who triggers the jackpot.
+This usually happens when you land a special combination of symbols, although the winning criteria differ between games, as you will see later.
+The jackpot is not a flat amount as it is in regular slots; instead, it grows continually.

-The prize pool is built from the betting action of all participating players that wager on a specific slot machine.
+The prize pool is built from the betting action of all participating players who wager on a specific slot machine.
 A portion of each player’s bet is subtracted and added to the constantly growing pool.
-The said portion is usually around 1% but this percentage varies depending on which slot you are playing.
-What remains of the bet is used as normal for each particular spin.
+This portion is usually around 1%, but the percentage varies depending on which slot you are playing.
+What remains of the bet is used as normal for the particular spin.

-The jackpot starts growing from a specific seed amount that is contributed either by the casino or by the software provider supplying the game.
+The jackpot starts growing from a specific seed amount contributed either by the casino or by the software provider supplying the game.
 Here is a breakdown of how this works.

 - A software supplier contributes a starting seed of $1 million for one of its progressive slots.